 The feminist journal Sinister Wisdom published “My Summer Vacation,” about my first visit to the Michigan Womyn’s Music Festival, back in the seventies.
 More here.

 A collection of lesbian bar stories, Happy Hour, had the good taste to include my piece about the bar where I came out in 1976.
-It’ll be published in spring 2017 and benefits LGBT programs.
+It’ll be published in September 2017 and benefits LGBT programs.